 Your immune system is your body’s main line of defense.
 If you have an autoimmune disease, it attacks your healthy tissues and causes inflammatory symptoms.
-Roger Billica, MD, William Billica, MD, and the team at Tri-Life Health, PC, in Fort Collins, Colorado, take a functional approach to helping you manage your symptoms and address the underlying cause of the autoimmune process in order to achieve remission.
-For more information about autoimmune diseases and treatments, call Tri-Life Health, PC, for an appointment today.
+Roger Billica, MD, William Billica, MD, and the team at Tri-Life Health in Fort Collins, Colorado, take a functional approach to helping you manage your symptoms and address the underlying cause of the autoimmune process in order to achieve remission.
+For more information about autoimmune diseases and treatments, call Tri-Life Health for an appointment today.

 Autoimmune diseases are conditions that cause your immune system to mistakenly attack healthy cells and tissues.
 Normally, your immune system is responsible for attacking and ridding you of bacteria, viruses, and other things that can cause harm to your health.